awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 These prechecks are mandatory\.
 You can't choose to skip them\.
 The prechecks provide the following benefits:
 + They enable you to avoid unplanned downtime during the upgrade\.
 + If there are incompatibilities, Amazon RDS prevents the upgrade and provides a log for you to learn about them\.
-You can then use the log to prepare your database for the upgrade to MySQL 8\.0 by eliminating the incompatibilities\.
+You can then use the log to prepare your database for the upgrade to MySQL 8\.0 by reducing the incompatibilities\.
 For detailed information about removing incompatibilities, see [ Preparing your installation for upgrade](https://dev.mysql.com/doc/refman/8.0/en/upgrade-prerequisites.html) in the MySQL documentation and [ Upgrading to MySQL 8\.0? here is what you need to know\.\.\.](https://mysqlserverteam.com/upgrading-to-mysql-8-0-here-is-what-you-need-to-know/) on the MySQL Server Blog\.

 The prechecks include some that are included with MySQL and some that were created specifically by the Amazon RDS team\.
 For information about the prechecks provided by MySQL, see [Upgrade checker utility](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-upgrade.html)\.